MockyBang/hexo-filter-mermaid-diagrams/README.md

 - className 'mermaid' can be showed mermaid diagrams everywhere
 - Keep dom right;
 - ~~Article preview lists can show code, and post show diagrams;~~
+- fix the render problem of html escape character in the mermaid code.
+- fix the usage of the ejs file typ.

 ## Credits
 Thanks to the [Mermaid](https://mermaidjs.github.io/) project!